nckstwrt/CM0102Patcher/README.md

 ![alt text](https://i.imgur.com/8vuKuwq.png)

 ## Updates

+v1.24:
+* Updated Misc Patches and added a few more descriptions
+* Fixed RGN Converter when outputting to directories from Tools
+* Increase font of Scouter grid
+* Save Scouter can now filter by Scouter Rating

 v1.23:
 * Misc Patches improved and expanded (includes MadScientist's Creativity fix and other recently found patches)